pmedare/ocr-in-jetson-nano/README.md

-# OCR implementation in Jetson Nano
+# OCR implementation on Jetson Nano
 > This repository contains the source code and tutorial of the OCR models that are going to be used and benchmarked in Jetson Nano.

 ![Jetson Nano processor](docs/jetson_nano_image.png)